 My Observations:

-This is an exceptionally well designed and built (German engineered) espresso coffee machine from ECM, among the leading German espresso coffee machine manufacturers.
+This is a very well designed and built (German engineered) espresso machine from ECM, one of the leading German espresso machine manufacturers.

-OK, this is nearly £400 more than the Gaggia Classic and nearly £300 more than the Rancilio Silvia, however I think you do need to keep in mind that you’d need to spend a little of cash modding both of these machines to get them up to the same standard as this machine in terms of temperature stability – and also the extremely high build quality of this machine.
+OK, this is nearly £400 more than the Gaggia Classic and nearly £300 more than the Rancilio Silvia, but I think you do need to keep in mind that you’d need to spend a bit of cash modding both of these machines to get them up to the same standard as this machine in terms of temperature stability – and also the really high build quality of this machine.

-The Casa V has a nice big 3L water tank, a slightly bigger boiler than the Silvia at 400ml vs 300ml, and likewise a bigger aspect at 1200W vs 993W for the Rancilio Silvia.
-There’s a shot pressure gauged, and if you want to modify the brew pressure, this is extremely simple to do on this machine as the OPV valve has an adjustment screw which is very easy to get to.
+The Casa V has a nice big 3L water tank, a slightly bigger boiler than the Silvia at 400ml vs 300ml, and also a bigger element at 1200W vs 993W for the Rancilio Silvia.
+There’s a shot pressure gauged, and if you want to modify the brew pressure, this is very simple to do on this machine as the OPV valve has an adjustment screw which is very easy to get to.

-For more options when it comes to home barista espresso coffee machines see:
+For more options when it comes to home barista espresso machines see:

 Espresso Machines at Shop Coffee